 The interventions that Arunside School put in place are allocated after looking at the gap(s) our students currently have and aim to put in place, procedures, protocols and practices that range from help with the cost of trips and other educational essentials to providing one to one tuition with a specialist Tutor.

 All of our interventions are evidence informed.
-They are based on key research documents such as The Sutton Trust.
 Each year we review the impact of how the Pupil Premium grant was spent.
 The amount spent is cross referenced against attainment.

 Pupil Premium Reports

 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.

 As a School, we get this extra funding based on the number of pupil who are registered for free school meals.
 This extra money could make a real difference to the quality of education we offer.
 Find out how you can help us get this extra funding for Arunside school by reading the document below:

 For more general information regarding Pupil Premium funding for schools, you can read more here on the government website.